5 Inclusive Team Building Activities: Virtual or Hybrid Teams

-Hey, since lots of us are doing the hybrid work thing, it's important to find ways to get to know each other rather than just talking about the work together.
+Hey, since lots of us are doing hybrid work, it's important to find ways to get to know each other rather than just talking about the work together.

-With fewer random chats in the office, it's key to help your team create a friendly and inclusive vibe.
-It's not just fun, it's also good for business!
+With fewer random chats in the office, we have to be more purposeful about creating a friendly and inclusive vibe.
+It's not just fun; it's also good for business!

 44% of UK workers currently work remotely at least some of the time (16% full-time remote, 28% hybrid).
 StandoutCV

-Here are our top five virtual team-building activities tailored to ensure inclusivity for all individuals.
+Here are our top five team-building activities, whether virtual or remote, tailored to ensure inclusivity for all employees.

 1. Design for inclusion